 - A. Apply listening skills as an individual and as a member of a group in a variety of settings (e.g., lectures, discussions, conversations, team projects, presentations, interviews). - Analyze and evaluate the effectiveness of a public presentation. - 2.
-Interpret a speaker's message; identify the position taken and the evidence in support of that position. - Use a variety of strategies to enhance listening comprehension (e.g., focus attention on message, monitor message for clarity and understanding, provide verbal and nonverbal feedback, note cues such as change of pace or particular words that indicate a new point flip your class students do coverage before class students do UNcoverage in class you, lecture a little you, help students uncover meaning in class a lot you, help students uncover meaning in class a lot you, help students uncover meaning in class a lot
+Interpret a speaker's message; identify the position taken and the evidence in support of that position. - Use a variety of strategies to enhance listening comprehension (e.g., focus attention on message, monitor message for clarity and understanding, provide verbal and nonverbal feedback, note cues such as change of pace or particular words that indicate a new point students do coverage before class students do UNcoverage in class you, lecture a little you, help students uncover meaning in class a lot